An Ancestral Call

 When I was a young girl my Italian grandmother intrigued me with her use of Gypsy Witch Fortune Telling Cards

-, the Ouija
+, the Ouija Board

-board, and dream dictionaries.
+, and dream dictionaries.
 She showed me how to work some kitchen magic, though I don't remember her ever calling it by any specific title.
 She often spoke of il malocchio

 (the evil eye, which she described as essentially just envy), ghosts and the spirit world, and believed strongly in premonitions.
 Whether or not this was typical fare for kids growing up in suburban Connecticut, it had a long-lasting effect on me personally, in that it helped to spark a (so far) life-long interest in the intuitive and magical arts.
 I often talked or wrote to her about particularly interesting dreams, though I myself never relied on dictionaries for interpretation; and over the years I did many tarot readings for her, on a variety of subjects, at her request.
-When I learned that my ancestors had come from an area in Italy that boasted a fantastical legend of witches gathering around a famous walnut tree, it made me wonder just what might have been passed down to me.
+When I learned that some of my ancestors - including my grandmother's father - had come from an area in Italy that boasted a fantastical legend of witches gathering around a famous walnut tree, it made me wonder just what might have been passed down to me.

 My heritage includes much more than the Mediterranean - Italian is only a quarter of who I am by blood - but I was raised mostly in this large part of my family, with cousins in the dozens, and always a great aunt to visit.
 The stories of these older female relatives, my grandmother's sisters and sisters-in-law, and their faith and superstitions, became a significant part of my own perception of life, death, and the mysteries of each.